 What is the HTTP cache?

-First of all, let’s start by diving the HTTP protocol into 2 entities:
+First of all, let’s start by dividing HTTP into 2 entities:

 - the spec1, which highlights how messages can be exchanged between clients and servers